canada-ca/canada-ca.github.io/_posts/2019-12-17-top-ten-lessons.md

 ## 6. Not more content, smarter content

  <blockquote><p style="color: #1E5D71 !important;">“Until you see how little people read online, it’s hard to believe.
 Watching people scan for keywords and ignore everything else has been eye‑opening.
 Tend your content like a garden.
 Don’t plant more seeds until you remove the weeds!
-It’s like what Sarah Richards says, “Focus on a ‘not <b>more</b> content, <b>smarter</b> content’ approach.”
+It’s like what Sarah Richards says, “Focus on a ‘not more content, smarter content’ approach.”
 Another page of content probably isn’t the solution.” </p>
  </blockquote>

 <p>- Lana Stewart </p>

 ## 7. Always test your content—you can’t predict what will trip people up

-<blockquote><p style="color: #1E5D71 !important;">“In our task, people needed to figure out whether they needed a yellow fever vaccination to enter Costa Rica.
+<blockquote><p style="color: #1E5D71 !important;">“In one of our tasks, people needed to figure out whether they needed a yellow fever vaccination to enter Costa Rica.
 The fact is, you <b>do</b> need a vaccination if you’re coming from countries that have yellow fever outbreaks—with some exceptions.
 We included a message to alert people to the possibility.
 Then, they had to click on to see the details.
 When we started testing, we found that 2 of the first 4 people stopped reading after they saw “is required” in the initial message.
 They never read on for the conditions.</p>
 <p style="color: #1E5D71 !important;">
 We tried a variation that changed “is” to “may be.”
 After that, every single participant clicked the link to get more information!
 </p>